simap/pixelblaze/README.expressions.md

 #### hsv(`hue`, `saturation`, `value`)

 Sets the current pixel by calculating the RGB values based on the HSV color space. `Hue` "wraps" between 0.0 and 1.0.
 Negative values wrap backwards.
-For LEDs that support it, this uses 24-bit color plus an additional 5 bits of brightness control giving a high dynamic range especially at lower light levels and reduces posterization.
+For LEDs that support it, this uses 24-bit color plus an additional 5 bits of brightness control, giving a high dynamic range especially at lower light levels and reducing posterization.

 #### hsv24(`hue`, `saturation`, `value`)